This FAQ is intended to be a brief introduction to Academy and Select soccer for parents and players who are unfamiliar with it.

 4. How do I know which age group my son/daughter is in?

 Yes.
 Expectations for the players in Select soccer are much higher.
 There will be two 1 ½ hour practices per week, with one or two games per weekend.
-Higher level teams practice three times per week.
+Higher-level teams may practice up to three times per week.
 In Recreational soccer, players are placed on a team on a first come first served basis, regardless of ability level.
 Select players are selected through tryouts and ability.

 6. When are Try Outs?